evanpatsou/azure-commons/indicators.md

 # Combine all records
 updated_current_df = records_to_keep_df.unionByName(records_to_update_df).unionByName(records_new_df)

-# Include records present only in current_df if desired
+# Include records present only in current_df
 records_in_current_only_df = records_in_current_only.select(*select_expr_curr)
 updated_current_df = updated_current_df.unionByName(records_in_current_only_df)